 - Medical ride services when it is not an emergency.
 Emergency ambulance services do not need prior authorization.

-When we get a TAR, it is reviewed by our medical staff (doctors, nurses and pharmacy staff).
-They review each case to make sure you are getting the best and most appropriate treatment for your medical condition.
+TARs are reviewed by our medical staff (doctors, nurses and pharmacy staff).
+They review each case to make sure you are getting the best and right treatment for your medical condition.

-You can call our Member Services Department if you would like more information on how we make these decisions.
+You can call our Member Services Department at (800) 863-4155 if you would like more information on how we make these decisions.